SecTor Review: Double Tap Edition*

 Fast forward to the Cloud Security Summit.
 Unfortunately, I couldn’t catch all of the sessions because I was on the Incident Response panel and needed to join my co-panelists in advance of us taking the stage.
 I can tell you this though, there was an insane amount of knowledge delivered this day.
 Here are some of the day’s highlights:

 The first session was delivered by Charlie Kauffman.
 This guy knows his stuff!
 Makes sense that he would, considering he was responsible for securing Microsoft Azure.
 His presentation was what the provider does.
-I was a bit concerned at first because the dreaded term “security responsibility” was used and I immediately thought this was going to be a waste of time.
+I was a bit concerned at first because the dreaded term “security responsibility model” was used and I immediately thought this was going to be a waste of time.
 I’m very happy to say it was an eye-opening session.
 Here are a few key takeaways I had from Charlie’s session:

 - Genetic Diversity – Lots of vendors in the security space is a good thing.
 If everyone used one IDS for example, attackers could just focus on that one product.